Taming-the-BEAST/SCOTTI-Tutorial/README.md

 </figure>
 <br>

 We see that in the MCC tree ([Figure 8](#fig:figtree)) one node is an unsampled node (between the two outbreak clusters).
 Thus, there is evidence of a non-sampled farm between IP2b and IP5.
-We also see that while the posterior probabilities for some internal nodes are quite high, it is below 0.5 for several nodes.
+We further see that while the posterior probabilities for some internal nodes are quite high, it is below 0.5 for several nodes.
 Note that since SCOTTI does not model the transmission bottleneck it cannot estimate the time of infection.
 Thus, it is better to display the tree with a gradient between hosts than with a discrete colouring.

 > Under **Node Labels** change the **Display** attribute first to **host.set** and then to **host.set.prob** ([Figure 9](#fig:hostsets))
 >